tlivings/camelscore/README.md

 # Camelscore

-Utility functions for converting `under_score` style strings to `camelCase` and the reverse.
+Utility functions for converting `under_score` style strings to `camelCase` and the reverse, as well as on objects.

 Also works on objects for converting all property names, as well as stripping or modifying keys before running.